Larbos-Naul/DEW/README.md

-This project is not difenitely finished as well, maybe some day i'll do it.
+This project received a good grad but it's not difenitely finished as well, maybe some day i'll do it.